-When P680 is raised to its excited state, P680+, it transfers an electron to an initial acceptor molecule and then withdraws an electron from a donor molecule [3].
-On the acceptor side, P680+ first passes an electron to pheophytin (Phe).
-The electron from reduced Phe is transferred to plastoquinone A (QA), followed by transfer to plastoquinone B (QB) [18].
+When P680 is raised to its excited state, P680*, it transfers an electron to an initial acceptor molecule, thereby photoxidizing to P680+ , which then withdraws an electron from a donor molecule [3].
+On the acceptor side, P680* first passes an electron to pheophytin (Phe).The electron from reduced Phe- is transferred to plastoquinone A (QA), followed by transfer to plastoquinone B (QB) [18].
 Once QB is fully reduced by receiving two electrons, the reduced QB is released, carrying the electrons into the mobile plastoquinone pool in the lipid phase of the thylakoid membrane [3].
 On the donor side, P680+ returns to its ground state P680 by taking an electron from a tyrosine residue D1-Tyr-161 (Yz).
 Yz, in turn, extracts an electron from the manganese cluster in PSII [21].

 Recombination